Shanghai Animation Film Studio: The golden age (1957–1966)

 The most well-known animation produced at Shanghai Animation Film Studio is Havoc in Heaven (Da Nao Tian Gong) (1961,1964), directed by Wan Laiming as his second cel animation.
 He adopted many features from Chinese stage art for environmental design, character design, movement reference (especially in Peking opera's military style), and the beautiful rich color palette.
 The movie was shown at the Locarno Film Festival in 1965 and won wide praise from international audiences.

-In this period, Shanghai Animation Film studio produced a good amount of remarkable animated films in various forms, including The adventures of The Little Fisherman (1959), The Spirit of Ginseng (1961), Red Army Bridge (1964), More or Less (1964), and so on.
+In this period, Shanghai Animation Film studio produced various animated films of differing lengths, including The Adventures of The Little Fisherman (1959), The Spirit of Ginseng (1961), Red Army Bridge (1964) and More or Less (1964) among others.
 These films brought Chinese animation to the world stage at that time.

 When Peking Television was launched on September 2, 1958, the Shanghai Animation Film Studio began producing animated TV commercials for various clients including Tsingtao Brewery, but the station stopped airing TVCs during the Cultural Revolution from 1966 to 1976.
-However, it wasn't until 1979, when the Shanghai Animation Film Studio resumed the production of animated TV commercials since the Chinese economic reform held by Deng Xiaoping from 1978 to 2013, including Coca-Cola (an American soft drink from Atlanta, Georgia, which was unofficially sold in communist Mainland China from 1949 to 1979 before it became official).
+However, it wasn't until 1979, when the Shanghai Animation Film Studio resumed the production of animated TV commercials since the reform and opening up held by Deng Xiaoping from 1978 to 2013, including Coca-Cola (an American soft drink from Atlanta, Georgia, which was unofficially sold in communist Mainland China from 1949 to 1979 before it became official).

 The golden age ended with the outbreak of the Cultural Revolution in 1966, which dealt the animation film industry a hard blow, and limited the productivity of the studio.